elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 # Alternatives

-Regarding the whole proposal, an alternative would be to provide tooling to ease the deployment of multi-instance Kibana setups.
+One alternative of the `cluster` module is using a worker pool via `worker_threads`.
+Both have distinct use cases though.
+Clustering is meant to have multiple workers with the same codebase, often sharing a network socket to balance network traffic.
+The worker pattern is a way to create specialized workers in charge of executing isolated, CPU intensive tasks on demand (e.g encrypting or descrypting a file).
+If we were to identify that under heavy load, the actual bottleneck is ES, maybe exposing a worker thread service and API from core (task_manager would be a perfect example of potential consumer) would make more sense.

-Regarding the implementation proposal, the discussions are still ongoing.
+Another alternative would be to provide tooling to ease the deployment of multi-instance Kibana setups, and only support multi-instance mode.

 # Adoption strategy